vinaygitty/System-Design-Concepts/README.md

 Building scalable, production-ready applications is both art and science.
 Science, in that it requires knowledge of many topics in computer engineering; art, in that it demands an eye for making smart design choices and piecing together the right technologies.

-This page covers some fundamentals and concepts learnt from AlgoExpert for System Design.
+This page covers some fundamentals and concepts learnt from AlgoExpert and other sources for System Design.

 ### Table of Contents